ippontech/blog-usa/posts/build-an-event-sourcing-system-on-aws-using-dynamodb-and-cdk.md

 image: https://raw.githubusercontent.com/Falydoor/blog-usa/event-sourcing/images/2020/05/event-sourcing-logo.png
 ---

-Over the last couple years, event sourcing has been a very popular pattern used in modern microservices architecture.
+Over the past few years, event sourcing has become a popular pattern used in modern microservices architecture.
 The pattern's goal is to provide a reliable way of updating the database, while being able to publish messages on a queue/topic.
 A full explanation of the entire pattern can be found [here](https://microservices.io/patterns/data/event-sourcing.html).

 In this blog post, I will explain how to design and deploy an event sourcing solution on [Amazon Web Services (AWS)](https://aws.amazon.com/).
 The principal AWS services used in our code will be [Amazon DynamoDB](https://aws.amazon.com/dynamodb/), [AWS Lambda](https://aws.amazon.com/lambda/) and [AWS Cloud Development Kit](https://aws.amazon.com/cdk/).
-The solution will simply track the requests made by a gateway to other services, and persist them.
-This feature is very useful to have because it allows you to see the big picture, while being able to identify which service is faulty.
+The solution will simply track the requests made by a gateway to other services and persist them.
+This feature is very useful to have because it allows you to see the big picture, while also being able to identify which service is faulty.

 # AWS Architecture

-The AWS architecture will be composed of 4 main components:
+The AWS architecture will be composed of the following:
 - Queue system
 - Event producer
 - Event consumer
 - Datastore

-The queue system is necessary in order to decouple, scale and avoid blocking the event producers.
-In our case, only the gateway will produce events, but other producers can be plugged-in later for other use cases.
+The queue system is necessary in order to decouple, scale, and avoid blocking the event producers.
+In our case, only the gateway will produce events, but other producers can be plugged in later for other use cases.

-The gateway will produce a lot of events and we will need a datastore that is very performant and scalable.
+The gateway will produce several events for which we will need a datastore that is highly performant and scalable.
 There are a lot of different NoSQL databases available (MongoDB, Cassandra, DynamoDB, etc).
-Since this blog post is focused on AWS, we will use the full managed solution: [DynamoDB](https://aws.amazon.com/dynamodb/).
+Since this blog post is focused on AWS, we will use the fully-managed solution: [DynamoDB](https://aws.amazon.com/dynamodb/).

 The final component is the service that will be in charge of persisting the events.
 [AWS Lambda](https://aws.amazon.com/lambda/) is the perfect service for that, and will allow you to benefit from all the features of the serverless world.

-Overall, the architecture is pretty straightforward, here is a diagram of the entire solution:
+Overall, the architecture is pretty straightforward.
+Here is a diagram of the entire solution:

 ![Diagram](https://raw.githubusercontent.com/Falydoor/blog-usa/event-sourcing/images/2020/05/event-sourcing-diagram.png)

 # DynamoDB table modeling

-For table modeling, I recomend using [NoSQL Workbench for Amazon DynamoDB](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/workbench.html).
-It is a very useful tool that will provide data visualization and query development features.
-I also recommend reading [the best practices](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/best-practices.html) from the AWS developer guide, and [this blog post](https://www.trek10.com/blog/the-ten-rules-for-data-modeling-with-dynamodb) detailing 10 key rules of data modeling.
+For table modeling, I recommend using [NoSQL Workbench for Amazon DynamoDB](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/workbench.html).
+It is useful in providing data visualization and query development features.
+I also recommend reading [the best practices](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/best-practices.html) from the AWS developer guide, and [this blog post](https://www.trek10.com/blog/the-ten-rules-for-data-modeling-with-dynamodb) detailing ten key rules of data modeling.

 Here is how I designed my event table:
 - ID